-To register with us you are required to provide accurate and complete information, including your first and last name, date of birth, sex, email address, postal address, mobile telephone number (you are not permitted to use landline numbers in place of a mobile telephone number) and any other information that we specifically request.
+To register with us you are required to provide accurate and complete information, including your first and last name, date of birth, sex, email address, postal address, UK mobile telephone number (you are not permitted to use landline numbers in place of a mobile telephone number) and any other information that we specifically request.
 You must always keep your account details up to date.

-We reserve the right to terminate any account which (at any time) does not include a valid email address and mobile telephone number (not a landline) on file as part of that individual's account.
-Both the email address and mobile telephone number must be stored in the profile for your account.
+We reserve the right to terminate any account which (at any time) does not include a valid email address and UK mobile telephone number (not a landline) on file as part of that individual's account.
+Both the email address and mobile telephone number must be stored in the profile of your account.
 Please note this does not affect our conformity with all relevant UK laws regarding the keeping, maintenance and protection of medical/patient records.

-You should not register multiple accounts; if you do this will mean that records of your care may be inaccurate, and you may put the safety and quality of your future care at risk.
+You should not register multiple accounts; if you do, this will mean that records of your care may be inaccurate, and you may put the safety and quality of your future care at risk.

-Where you submit to us any personal health information to for upload to the skindoc. platform which you have obtained from a third-party health service provider, you warrant that such information is provided lawfully and has not been tampered with.
+Where you submit to us any personal health information to for upload to the skindoc platform which you have obtained from a third-party health service provider, you warrant that such information is provided lawfully and has not been tampered with.

 You are solely responsible for all activity that occurs on your account and you must notify us immediately if you become aware of any unauthorised use of your account or if your login details are lost or stolen.
 We shall not be liable for any losses that you incur as a result of any unauthorised use of your account.

-We reserve the right to monitor your use of the skindoc. platform and/or its services and to disable any user identification code or password, whether chosen by you or allocated by us, at any time, if in our reasonable opinion you have failed to comply with any of the provisions of these Terms or if we suspect any unauthorised use or misuse of the skindoc. platform and/or its services.
+We reserve the right to monitor your use of the skindoc platform and/or its services and to disable any user identification code or password, whether chosen by you or allocated by us, at any time, if in our reasonable opinion you have failed to comply with any of the provisions of these Terms or if we suspect any unauthorised use or misuse of the skindoc platform and/or its services.